Vianpyro/Valgrind/README.md

 ### 2. Valgrind Memory Leak Test Workflow

-This workflow retrieves the compiled binary and runs it through Valgrind to detect memory leaks and other memory issues.
+This workflow retrieves the compiled binary artifact and runs it through Valgrind to detect memory leaks and other memory issues.

 #### Workflow Configuration